kr2792/Auth0-SAML/README.md

 Go to **Applications** > **Applications**, and press *Create Application*.
 Give it a fitting name and select the type you want to use.
 This project uses *Single Page Web Application*.

 Press **Settings** and copy the domain and client id as it will be used in your project.
-Add your site url e.g. http://localhost:3000 to **Allowed Callback URLs** and **Allowed Logout URLs** which makes it possible for Auth0 to rediret you back to the site after login/logout.
+Add your site url e.g. http://localhost:3000 to **Allowed Callback URLs** and **Allowed Logout URLs** which makes it possible for Auth0 to redirect you back to the site after login/logout.
 If you have downloaded this project, then access it in your code editor, and create an env.local file, where you add *REACT_APP_AUTH0_CLIENT_ID* and *REACT_APP_AUTH0_DOMAIN*.
 These two variables are used in the Auth0Provider which can be seen in the [index.js](https://github.com/kr2792/shibboleth-test/blob/main/src/index.js#L10) file.
 Auth0 will fail if *redirectUri* is not in the **Allowed Callback URLs** field.

 ## Creating the ID provider
-Create a new tentant again, then either create a new application or use the default one.
+Create a new tenant again, then either create a new application or use the default one.

 Go to the settings tab, and scroll to *Advanced settings*
 ![image](https://user-images.githubusercontent.com/18439722/141764829-0920b1f8-5678-4e69-b377-9a47c920f2a6.png)

-Press *Certificates* then *Download* certificate and select *pem*.
+Press *Certificates* then *Download certificate* and select *pem*.

 Then go to *Endpoints* and copy the SAML protocol url.
 ![image](https://user-images.githubusercontent.com/18439722/141766097-b8ec4c1d-809e-46e8-9795-967c6da2b32c.png)

-Switch tenant to the Service Provider
+Switch to the Service Provider tenant.

 ![image](https://user-images.githubusercontent.com/18439722/141766684-0248f240-fc8a-4f24-8cc0-a2d01d54932c.png)